The Science of Growing Your Portfolio

-There are three basic landlord insurance forms:
+There are three basic types of landlord insurance:

 - DP-1: Basic budget coverage that covers common occurrences like renter vandalism and fires.
 Most of these policies are actual cash value, rather than replacement value policies.
 The carrier will subtract depreciation before issuing a benefit.
-See the replacement cost section below.
+See the Replacement Cost section below.

 - DP-2: Broader coverage for named perils.
 Check the policy for the list of perils; perils not specifically named will generally not be covered.